ddgope/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Bank Marketing Data Set Description.md

-# Bank Marketing Data Set
+# Bank Marketing Data Set Metadata Information

 ## Abstract
 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.